mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 If you really understand interdependent co-origination, if you really understand human life deeply, finally the question is left: what is right?
 Constantly you have to think carefully, what is right?
 What would be right?
 To live in peace and harmony, constantly, day to day, moment to moment: what would be right?

-Whatever happens, under all circumstances, good or evil – you cannot stay in a den which is called good, you cannot stay in a den which is called evil, you cannot stay.
+Whatever happens, under all circumstances, good or evil – you cannot stay in a den which is called good, you cannot stay in a den which is called evil; you cannot stay.
 But constantly, there is a question: what would be right?
 Because, this is the Great Function.

 ##### 1:17:34

 That’s why ... our practice is continuous.
 Dogen says, “Just continuous practice.”
 Continuous practice is a really stable human attitude toward day by day.
-Saying something about today now; not before today, not after today.
+Saying something about today *now*; not before today, not after today.

-So if you say something, maybe you can say, Sun Face Buddha, Moon Face Buddha.
+So if you say something, maybe you can say, “Sun Face Buddha, Moon Face Buddha.”
 What is Sun Face Buddha, Moon Face Budha?
 What would be right?
-Shall I depend [on] Sun Face Buddha, living for eternity, seeking for the Buddhist faith?
-What is peaceful, what is bliss, real bliss?
+Shall I depend [on] Sun Face Buddha, living for eternity, seeking for the Buddha’s face?
+What is peace, what is bliss, real bliss?
 Always questions there.

-But if you see exactly sort of a faith that you can depend on, that faith is really *[unintelligible]* not real faith *[unintelligible]* very important.
-Through the faith you can see the real face.
+But if you see exactly sort of a face that you can depend on, that face is really *[unintelligible]* not real face *[unintelligible]* but through the face you can see the real face.

-But that face is always leaves you with a question, “what is your face,” constantly. *[unintelligible]*
+But that face always leaves you with a question: “What is your face?”
+Constantly. *[unintelligible]*

 ##### 1:19:37 end of recording